Blood and Body Fluid Precautions

 The American Red Cross recommends that everyone use blood and body fluid precautions while giving first aid.
 You may wish to have gloves available in your home, office, or vehicle if you think you may be required to help another person in an emergency.

 Other precautions can help you minimize your risk of exposure to contaminated blood and body fluids.

-- If you give injections to a family member or
+- If you give injections to a family member or to yourself:

 - Use puncture-resistant containers to dispose of needles, scalpels, and other sharp instruments.